Robert Clarence Nolan

 Left to right: Dale Warren, Rusty Richards, Lloyd Perryman, Gene Autry, Billy Liebert and Roy Lanham.

 Followingthe festivities at the Palladium, some of Bob's friends gathered at Stuart Hamblen's place.
-Bob, Lloyd and Marty sang together, of course.
+Bob, Lloyd and Marty jammed together, of course.
 Laurence Zwisohn adds further details:

 Back: Gene Bear, Stuart Hamblen, Bob Nolan, Marty Robbins, Hugh Cherry, Harold Hensley and Bill Ward.